dce/davideisinger.com/content/journal/dispatch-12-february-2024/index.md

 [15]: https://daringfireball.net/thetalkshow/2023/07/11/ep-381
 [16]: https://gizmodo.com/stop-everything-enable-stolen-device-protection-iphone-1851188262

 I finished [_Revenge: Eleven Dark Tales_][17] and decided to stay on the short fiction train with [_Story of Your Life and Others_][18].
-I'm much more able to engage with tones and topics I find unpleasant in long-form fiction, maybe because I'm less invested in the characters -- I loved "Story of Your Life," but I've absolutely no desire to watch [_Arrival_][19], the movie it inspired.
+I'm abler to engage with short stories containing topics I find unpleasant in long-form fiction, maybe because I'm less invested in the characters -- I loved "Story of Your Life," but I've absolutely no desire to watch [_Arrival_][19], the movie it inspired.

 [17]: https://bookshop.org/p/books/revenge-eleven-dark-tales-yoko-ogawa/8623565
 [18]: https://bookshop.org/p/books/stories-of-your-life-and-others-lib-e-ted-chiang/16687839